hunterdyar/Clayze-Site/content/assignments/prior-investigation.md

 ---
-title: Investigate Priors Paper
+title: Investigate Priors Report
 ---

-*In design research terms, this is 'Literature Review'.*
+*In design research terms, this would be 'Literature Review', however I care somewhat more about your opinions and insights than an analysis.

 Analyze an existing modeling-for-XR tool, research project, interface, or software.